By Jessica Brodie, Crosswalk.com

 Photo credit: ©Getty Images/manusapon kasosod

-Are God and Jesus the Same?
+So, Is Jesus God and are God and Jesus the Same?

 In one sense, God and Jesus are “the same” in that they comprise the Triune God, a three-in-one mystery.
 In another sense, they are separate entities, three separate co-equal, co-eternal people comprising the one Almighty God.
 It does get confusing — at times we say “God” meaning the Triune God, and at other times we might say “God” meaning the Father.
 Jesus is part of God, and the Father is part of God, but Jesus and the Father are not the same people.